-How we do that – for hospice care, mental health, cancer care, stroke rehabilitation, community and regional hospitals –stems from our commitment to collaboration, trust and respect.
+How we apply these concepts in practice – for hospice care, mental health, cancer care, stroke rehabilitation, community and regional hospitals –stems from our commitment to collaboration, trust and respect.

-Our long-standing relationships with many of New Zealand’s healthcare providers sees us take a proactive leadership role, liaising with project partners, consultants and stakeholders to ensure the co-ordination and consistency of technical solutions and specialist requirements for successful completion.
+Chow:Hill’s long-standing relationships with many of New Zealand’s healthcare providers sees us take a proactive leadership role, liaising with project partners, consultants and stakeholders to ensure the coordination and consistency of technical solutions and specialist requirements for successful completion.